NateHillhouse/Data-Visualization/README.md

 Word Iteration.py
   - This file is a small project that I designed to iterate through letters to show a message, almost in the style of the matrix.

+ResumeDecoder.py
+ - This was a project that I was asked to complete during a resume.
+It takes data from a website, and takes the table and formats it into data.
+From there, it takes coordinates to display a code.